A Study of a Loss System with Priorities: Multi-dimensional Markov-chain Analysis

 An alternative approach to assert (\ref{eq7}) is to consider an arbitrarily long period of time $L$.
 Then, the mean number of priority 2 arrivals during $L$ is $\lambda_2 L$, and the mean number of priority 2 customers that are blocked on arrival during period $L$ is given by $\lambda_2 L \displaystyle\sum_{i=0}^{k}\pi_{i,k-i}$.
 Accordingly, the ratio of the latter to the former gives the proportion of priority 2 customers that are blocked on arrivals.

-To obtain $P_{\text{pn}}(2)$, we again consider an arbitrary long period of time $L$, and we already know that the mean number of priority 2 customers arriving during period $L$, is equal to $\lambda_2 L$.
+To obtain $P_{\text{pre}}(2)$, we again consider an arbitrary long period of time $L$, and we already know that the mean number of priority 2 customers arriving during period $L$, is equal to $\lambda_2 L$ out of which $P_{\text{boa}}(2)\lambda_2 L$ were blocked on arrival.
 We also observe that the mean number of priority 2 customers that are preempted during $L$ is equal to the number of priority 1 arrivals during the periods of times in $L$ that all servers are busy and there are some priority 2 customers being served because each one of these priority 1 arrivals will preempt a priority 2 customer that is being served.
-This mean is given by Then, $P_{\text{pn}}(2)$ is given by the ratio of the latter to the former, so we obtain
+This mean is given by Then, $P_{\text{pre}}(2)$ is given by the ratio of the latter to the mean number of priority 2 customers that arrive during $L$ but are not blocked on arrival, so we obtain